-From the New England Regional Association:
+From the New England Regional Association.

-"Chapter III, Commandery-in-Chief, Article IV, Officers, Section 2, add the following sentence, To be eligible for election as Commanderin-Chief, the nominee must first have served as a Department Commander'."
+"Chapter III Commandery-in-Chief, Article IV, Officers, Section 2, add the following sentence, 'To be eligible for election as Commanderin-Chief, the nominee must first have served as a Department Commander'."

 "Chapter II, Departments, Article IV, Officers.
 Section 2.
-Add the following sentence, "To be eligible for election as Department Commander, the nomintee must first have served as a Camp Commander'."
+Add the following sentence, "To be eligible for election as Department Commander, the nomintee must first have served as a Camp Com-

 "Chapter I, Camps, Article IV, Officers.
 Section 2.
-Add the following sentence, 'To be eligible for election as a Camp Commander, the nominee must first have served in an elective office'."
+Add the folmander'." lowing sentence, 'To be elicible for election as a Camp Commander, the nominee must first have served in an elective office'."

 "Chapter I, Camps, Article IV, Officers.
 Section 1.
-After the words '(or Secretary-Treasurer),' add the words 'Publicity Director'."
+After the words '(or Secretary-T